KSP-KOS/KOS_DOC/source/command/flowControl.md

 ***

+### FOR

+Loops over a list collection, letting you access one element at a time.

+Syntax: FOR _variable1_ IN _variable2_ { code here }.

+Where:

+* _variable1_ is a variable to hold each element one at a time.
+* _varaible2_ is a LIST variable to iterate over.

+Example:

+    PRINT "Counting flamed out engines:".
+    SET numOUT to 0.
+    LIST ENGINES IN MyList.
+    FOR eng IN MyList {
+        IF ENG:FLAMEOUT {
+            set numOUT to numOUT + 1.
+        }.
+    }.
+    PRINT "There are " + numOut + "Flamed out engines.".

+***

 ### WAIT

 Halts execution for a specified amount of time, or until a specific set of criteria are met.
 Note that running a WAIT UNTIL statement can hang the machine forever if the criteria are never met.